 Live Action TV

 - The official animated reconstructions of Doctor Who's Missing Episodes are made by multiple studios and with multiple head animators.
-As a result, while Limited Animation is always present, they fluctuate all over the place in quality from "The Reign of Terror" (mostly just lip-synched Talking Heads unless completely unavoidable, even when it's obvious from the sound that the characters are being shot from further away) to "The Moonbase", which contains a lot of hand-drawn movement, beautiful light and shadow, and looks like an anime.
+As a result, while Limited Animation is always present, they fluctuate all over the place in quality from "The Reign of Terror" (mostly just lip-synched Talking Heads at extreme close range unless completely unavoidable, even when it's obvious from the sound that the characters are being shot from further away) to "The Moonbase", which contains a lot of hand-drawn movement, beautiful light and shadow, and looks like an anime.

 - The telesnap-based reconstructions (such as those by Loose Cannon) sometimes have this effect, as quite often some small amounts of footage of missing episodes have been recovered.
 A notable instance is in one episode of "Galaxy 4", which contains a whole scene of the Doctor and his companions talking to and tussling with the Drahvin, and the rest of the story is all still images, Limited Animation using simple digital cutouts and rolling subtitles.
 Also, watching a whole serial with some reconstructions and some surviving episodes leads to this effect.

 - The animations in Flipper Football are noticeably more detailed and richer than those of most other pinball games of the time.

 - This is often seen when video games do not use the game engine for cutscenes.
 Notable examples should be listed.

 - Tales of Symphonia uses intricate animation for its intro, and approximately ten seconds of full animation thereafter with mostly static storytelling throughout.